 The entirety of the Tour of the Freedom Trail is wheelchair accessible.

-Guests who have hearing, sight, or other accommodations are encouraged to contact us beforehand.
-With enough notice we can provide accommodations to allow most guests the full experience.
+Guests who require hearing, sight, or other accommodations are encouraged to contact us beforehand.
+With enough notice we can provide most guests the full experience.

 Call 978-741-1170 by 6pm on the day prior to your scheduled tour.
 Rescheduling is pending availability.
 At 6pm on the day prior to your scheduled tour, reservations become final and cannot be changed, rescheduled, altered, credited or refunded.

 You should expect a full-coverage, unscripted look at the Boston's Revolutionary History with a costumed historical interpreter.
 The tour will visit all of the historic spots on the Freedom Trail between Boston Common and Faneuil Hall.

 90 minutes.
 This is only an estimate and can change slightly.

 Our walking tour is designed to be an easy stroll.
 Although the tour is about 90 minutes, it is only approximately 1 mile of walking.

 Where does Tour of the Freedom Trail meet?

 The Boston Common Visitor Center at 139 Tremont Street.
 Visit our directions and

 Yes.
 This tour is great for adults and children of all ages.